Foods | Cooking

 5. Turkey Cooking Times - The new roasting times are based on the recommendations above

-and on a 325 degree F. oven temperature.
+internal temperature 325 degree F. oven temperature.
 These times are approximate and should always be used in conjunction with a properly placed

 Approximate Turkey Cooking Times: